-- Add the piloncillo (or molasses), the cinnamon, anise star and the whole cloves.
-Stir.
+- Add the piloncillo (or sugar), cinnamon, anise star, and whole cloves.

-- Add the coffee and stir well.
-Cover the pot and immediately turn off the stove.
+- Add the ground coffee and stir well.
+Cover the pot and turn off the heat.

-- Let everything to infuse from 5 to 10 minutes, depends how strong you’d like your coffee.
+- Let everything infuse for 5 to 10 minutes, depends how strong you’d like your coffee.

-- Pour through a strainer to serve into mugs.
+- Pour through a fine strainer or cheesecloth to serve into mugs and enjoy.

 - If you can, use a traditional olla de barro to make this spiced coffee.
 The porous nature of clay enhances the flavors and gives the coffee a distinct character.